Majorcan cartographic school: Catalan Atlas and Abraham and Jehuda Cresques

 Abraham Cresques also known as, Cresques the Jew, was appointed as a Master of Maps and Compasses by John I of Aragon.
 The money he got for his appointment was used to build baths for Jews in Palma.

 In 1374 and 1375 Abraham and his son Jehuda worked on a special order.

 John I of Aragon advised the authorities that he needed to get a map, which would show the Strait of Gibraltar, the Atlantic coast and the ocean itself.
-The map they made got the name Catalan Atlas, and it is the most important Catalan map of the medieval period.
+The map they made was named the Catalan Atlas, and it is the most important Catalan map of the medieval period.

 The first two leaves, forming the oriental portion of the Catalan Atlas, illustrate numerous religious references as well as a synthesis of medieval mappae mundi (Jerusalem located close to the center) and the travel literature of the time, notably Marco Polo's Book of Marvels and the Travels, and Voyage of Sir John Mandeville.
 Many Indian and Chinese cities can be identified.
 The explanatory texts report customs described by Marco Polo.
 Cresques, who knew Arabic, also used the travel narratives of Moroccan explorer Ibn Battuta.
 Mecca has a blue dome and shows Muslim prayer.
 The text next to the image is:

 While the areas under Muslim control were marked with domes, Jerusalem was surrounded by tales from Old and New Testaments like the Garden of Eden, the crucifixion, Noah's Ark and others.

 The image of the caravan is accompanied by Marco Polo's travel account:

-A Catalan Atlas was requested by Charles VI of France, even though he expelled all the Jews from France in 1394.
+A Catalan Atlas was requested by Charles V of France, even though he expelled all the Jews from France in 1394.

 The Catalan Atlas is located now in Bibliothèque nationale de France.
 A few other Cresques maps were mentioned in inventories from Spain and France in late 1387.

 Jehuda Cresques continued his father's traditions.
 He was forced to convert to Christianity in 1391.
 His new name was Jacobus Ribes.
 He was called "lo Jueu buscoler" (the map Jew), or "el jueu de les bruixoles" (the compass Jew).
 Jehuda was ordered to move to Barcelona, where he continued his work, as a court cartographer.
-Later, he was invited to Portugal by Henry the Navigator, but his maps were still made in Catalan (Majorca) traditions, and that's why he was called "Mestre Jacome de Malhorca".
+Later, he was invited to Portugal by Henry the Navigator.
+His maps were still made in Catalan (Majorca) traditions, and that's why he was called "Mestre Jacome de Malhorca".
 He was the first director of famous Nautical observatory at Sagres at the age of discovery.